fouwels-org/os-next/README.md

 - [IEI DRPC-230](https://www.ieiworld.com/en/product/model.php?II=714)
 - [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/)

-See `makefile` for other specific build targets.
+See `makefile`.
+An expedited build target for development, is available as `make fast`

 Additional platforms may require additional kernel modules specified to be built and loaded via the primary config (see BUILDING), for full IO functionality.
 Specific device targets were consolidated to prevent excessive divergence, at the expense of a minor increase in binary size.